A small solar panel is compatible with the RING Spotlight Camera. They are very easy and quick to install.

 As mentioned earlier, the device is battery operated and solar compatible- a handy feature as it reduces the frequency in which the user needs to remove the battery compartment for recharging and, depending on how often the camera is activated due to the user’s unique circumstances, may eliminate the need to do this all together.

 RING sells a solar panel that is guaranteed to be compatible with the device, but other panels will work as well and some may even work more efficiently.
-In this guide, we are going to look at the specifications and set up of the RING brand solar panel and then we will go on to review a few alternative panels for the device.
+In this guide, we are going to look at the specifications for a RING brand solar panel and we already reviewed a few alternative panels for the device above.

 How Do RING Solar Panels Work